List of Craig of the Creek characters

 The American animated sitcom Craig of the Creek features a cast created by Matt Burnett and Ben Levin.
 The series focuses on a trio of kids, collectively referred to as the "Stump Kids," led by Craig (voiced by Philip Solomon), a young boy who wants to explore and map the wide and mysterious creek located in the fictional suburban town of Herkleton, Maryland.
-His companions include Kelsey (voiced by Georgie Kidder in the pilot and the first 3 episodes and Noël Wells in episode 4-onwards), a young "warrior" girl with an active imagination and a lust for adventure, and J.P. (voiced by H. Michael Croner), a goofy and kind-hearted boy who likes to take things easy.
+His companions include Kelsey (voiced by Georgie Kidder in the pilot and the first 3 episodes and Noël Wells in episodes 4–180), a young "warrior" girl with an active imagination and a lust for adventure, and J.P. (voiced by H. Michael Croner), a goofy and kind-hearted boy who likes to take things easy.
 In season four, they are joined by Omar (voiced by Zeno Robinson) a quiet, but very adventurous boy.
 The four of them attend different schools with the Creek being the only thing that brings them together.